dmohl/expectThat/readme.md

 **Examples**

-The following is example of ExpectThat with Pavlov.js ( https://github.com/mmonteleone/pavlov ):
+The following is an example of ExpectThat with Pavlov.js ( https://github.com/mmonteleone/pavlov ):

 Pavlov: